 Nesting boxes are a recent addition to my vintage 1920’s era chicken coop.
-Tired of retrieving eggs from plastic-totes-turned-nesting-boxes (that had a tendency to migrate across the floor of the coop!), I mounted permanent nesting boxes that could be accessed without climbing into the coop.
+Tired of retrieving eggs from plastic-totes-turned-nesting-boxes (which had a tendency to migrate across the floor of the coop!), I mounted permanent nesting boxes that could be accessed without climbing into the coop.
 Along the way, I used a few cheats to make installation and maintenance a breeze- read on to learn more about how you can add functional, easy-to-clean reach through nesting boxes to your coop.

 Starting Point: My Vintage Coop

 Reach-through style nesting boxes are more common in modern chicken coops than they were in coops from generations past, and my coop is no exception.
 Built somewhere around 1910-1930, my coop has so many brilliant features I am in love with (you can read more about the unique features of my vintage coop on my coop walk-through page) but one thing it did not have was reach-through nesting boxes.
-In fact, when I purchased Hawk Hill this old chicken coop was falling into decay- with a badly leaking roof, drafty gaps between siding, and siding so loose that my first cooped bird escaped by pushing aside a loose board!
+In fact, when I purchased Hawk Hill this old chicken coop was falling into decay- with a leaking roof, drafty gaps between siding, and siding so loose that my first cooped bird escaped by pushing aside a loose board!
 I began the work to bring this coop back to life in 2010.
 The bulk of renovating this antique chicken coop was in waterproofing the roof, filling cracks with expanding foam, and installing interior panels to insulate and reinforce the chicken coop.
 When those essentials were completed.
 I was ready to upgrade my coop to reach-through nesting boxes.

 Shortcut to Installing Reach Through Nesting Boxes:

 You can buy plans or build boxes from scratch to make nesting boxes, but my time saving cheat for installing these nesting boxes was repurposing shipping crates.
-(If you can’t find crates- read on for a cheap source for second-hand cabinets- which can also work) My father scored a few dozen medium sized wood crates at a salvage yard for $2 each, and after I converted 8 of them to French provincial style flower boxes I had two boxes left, which I earmarked for use as nesting boxes.
+(If you can’t find crates- read on for a cheap source for second-hand cabinets- which can also work) My father scored a few dozen medium-sized wood crates at a salvage yard for $2 each, and after I converted 8 of them to French provincial style flower boxes I had two boxes left, which I earmarked for use as nesting boxes.

 The step by step process, which I’ll go into detail on below, is as follows: